Sleep Apnea (cont.)

 - try a period of physical and mental relaxation before going to bed.

 Many medications have been studied for obstructive sleep apnea; however, because obstructive sleep apnea is due to an anatomic airway narrowing it has been difficult to find a medication that helps.
+Additional studies are being conducted and may proivide and alternative in the future.

 - In people with nasal airway obstruction causing obstructive sleep apnea, nasal steroid sprays have been shown to be effective.
 In one study, the respiratory disturbance index (RDI) decreased from 20 to 11 with nasal sprays.